ccie16798/subnettools/README.md

 - %N  : the network address of the prefix
 - %B  : the 'broadcast' address of the prefix (last subnet IP, since IPv6 has no broadcast)
 - %G  : the gateway (next-hop)
-- %m  : the mask
+- %m  : the subnet mask, prefix length
 - %M  : for IPv4, the mask in Dotted Decimal Notation; for IPv6 I DO REFUSE and print prefix length
 - %D  : the device
 - %C  : the comment